Sweet Mango Lassi is deliciously refreshing, and made with just a few ingredients!

 Creamy and tangy Mango Lassi is a classic summer treat, that’s easy to make too!

 I have so many fond memories of eating mangoes growing up in Sri Lanka.
-They are one of my absolutely favorite fruits.
+They are one of my absolutely favorite fruits and this mango curry was a staple.
 Mango trees are everywhere in that part of the world, growing pretty much like giants weeds.
 So it’s more than a little sad that I can’t find mangoes as readily where we live now, and even when we do, they are nowhere near as sweet and juicy as the ones I used to eat as a kid.

-Mango Lassi is a delicious drink that originates from India, and it’s very common and enjoyed widely in Sri Lanka too!
-It’s a fantastic, creamy dessert drink for hot summer days, and a great way to use up a big haul of mangoes.
+Mango Lassi is a delicious drink that originates from India, and it’s very common and enjoyed widely in Sri Lanka too (much like the classic falooda drink)!
+It’s a fantastic, creamy dessert drink for hot summer days (this avocado drink is another of my favorites), and a great way to use up a big haul of mangoes.

 What you need to make mango lassi

 - Mango – Fresh and ripe mangoes that are sweet.
 But you can use canned mangoes as well.

 - Yogurt – I prefer to use regular yogurt to make lassi, but if you only have greek yogurt, that’s fine too.